-No trip to the Adventure Coast is complete without Dungeness crab, and the best crab are always the ones you bring up yourself from the waters of lower Coos Bay.
+No trip to Oregon’s Adventure Coast is complete without Dungeness crab, and the best crab are always the ones you bring up yourself from the waters of lower Coos Bay.
 Rent or buy a crab ring and try your luck; the payoff will be a fresh crab feast you’ll always remember.
-And you’ll keep coming back for more.
+And you’ll keep coming back for more!

 Lower Coos Bay - Map

-The lower bay (from ocean entrance to the airport) is “marine dominated”, meaning there is little freshwater influence, and offers some of Oregon’s most productive shellfishing opportunities.
+The lower bay (from ocean entrance to the airport) is “marine dominated,” meaning there is little freshwater influence, which makes for some of Oregon’s most productive shellfishing opportunities.

 Charleston Area - Map